Guided Remediation

 From the first results screen, you can select which of the two remediation strategies to attempt.

-In-place lockfile remediation
+In-place lockfile changes

 ‘In-place’ remediation involves replacing vulnerable versions of packages in your lockfile with non-vulnerable versions, while still respecting the existing constraints for that dependency.
-This approach is usually less risky, but will often fix less vulnerabilities than the relock strategy.
+This approach is usually less risky, but will often fix less vulnerabilities than the relax strategy.

 Selecting the “Modify lockfile in place” option will bring you to the in-place information page.
 From here, you can see which vulnerabilities can and cannot be resolved by this strategy.
 By default, every possible in-place patch will be chosen to be applied.
 You may instead choose which subset of patches you wish to apply.